Insights

 research

-The simplest definition of a bioregion is any geographical area defined not by political boundaries but by ecological systems.
+A bioregion is any geographical area defined not by political boundaries but by ecological systems, but it has many different permutations.

 By Karl Burkart